Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 For more on this topic: The Best 3D Printing Stores in Europe.

-You can have objects 3D printed in full color at a variety of 3D printing services, the most popular being Shapeways, i.Materialise and Sculpteo.
+You can have objects 3D printed in full color at a variety of services, the most popular being Shapeways, i.Materialise and Sculpteo.
 The largest industrial full-color 3D printing service in the world is whiteclouds.

 There are 3D printers on the market that do full-color 3D printing but they are still very expensive.
 Other processes like computational hydrographic printing use a special coloring technique which is a cost-effective, post printing alternative to other methods.